 This is a meaningful point for families: the school has a cohort of pupils pushing beyond the expected standard in the combined core measure at a rate above the England comparator, even though some subject-specific indicators, especially GPS, are more modest.

-Science is the number worth discussing openly with the school: 71% reached the expected standard, compared with the England average of 82%.
-That gap does not automatically mean weak science teaching, but it does justify asking how science knowledge is built over time, and what has changed since 2024.
+Science is the number worth discussing openly with the school: 60% reached the expected standard.
+That does not automatically mean weak science teaching, but it does justify asking how science knowledge is built over time, and what has changed in the latest dataset.

-Based on the provided FindMySchool ranking, Pelsall Village School is ranked 11,001st in England for primary outcomes and 43rd in Walsall.
-This places it below England average overall, within the lower-performing band nationally (bottom 40% by percentile band definition), even though the 2024 combined expected standard sits slightly above the England average.
-For parents, the implication is that outcomes can look “around average” on one headline measure, while the fuller basket of measures used in ranking places the school lower.
-That is a prompt to look carefully at subject balance, cohort variability, and what improvement work is underway.
+Based on the provided FindMySchool ranking, Pelsall Village School is ranked 14,725th out of 14,978 primary schools in England for primary outcomes and 62nd in Walsall.
+This places it near the bottom of the national table on the current overall ranking, and the 2025 combined expected-standard figure is also low.
+For parents, the implication is to look carefully at subject balance, cohort variability, and what improvement work is underway.

 England ranks and key metrics (where available)